Sella Pass is one of the most iconic roads of the Dolomites

 Is Sella Pass worth it?

-Located on the northern part of the country, this pass is crowned by the wonderful Torri del Sella and Mesules.
-You can enjoy a really stunning view on the Sassolungo group (3,181 meters).
-The views are breathtaking and each small village you go through is charming and lovely.
+This pass is crowned by the wonderful Torri del Sella and Mesules.
+You can enjoy a really stunning view of the Sassolungo group (3,181 meters).
+The views are breathtaking, and each small village you go through is charming and lovely.
 There’s a hotel and some opportunities for refreshments at the summit.
-It’s usually very crowded in holiday seasons, so better avoid the first three weeks of August.
+It’s usually very crowded in holiday seasons, so it's better to avoid the first three weeks of August.
 Huge coaches sneak constantly across the pass summit and spit out endless streams of tourists that disappear after a few minutes when they have taken hundreds of pictures and jammed the souvenir shop.